aviz85/school_manage/docs/user_stories.md

 5. **View Student Performance Reports**
    - As a teacher, I want to view individual student performance reports, so that I can identify areas where students may need additional support.

+6. **Send and Receive Messages**
+   - As a teacher, I want to send and receive messages to/from students, administrators, and other teachers, so that I can communicate effectively within the school system.

 ## Student User Stories

 1. **View Course Schedule**